lexicHQ/docs/basic-concepts.md

-# Chatbot Concepts
+# Basic Concepts

-This section covers the basics of various chatbot concepts.
+This section covers the basics of various concepts to build an effective conversation flow.

 ## Blocks